 - Two decimals: EPS, share price, prices less than $100, some multiples, some percentages

 - Three decimals: Shares outstanding when expressed “in millions”

 Naturally, there is room for interpretation and judgment in the selection of decimal formatting.
 The most important thing is to remember to remain consistent across data of the same type.

 Typical financial model formatting for public companies shows all dollar values in millions.
 The recommended decimal formatting for dollar values, then, is to one decimal.
-As such, net income of $4,531,000 should appear as $4.5 (million) in the appropriate cell.
+As such, a net income of $4,531,000 should appear as $4.5 (million) in the appropriate cell.

 A financial model shows all shares outstanding “in millions.”
 The recommended decimal formatting for shares outstanding in such a case is to three decimals.
-If shares outstanding for the company is 258,555,555, shares outstanding in the model should appear as 258.556 (million shares) in the appropriate cell.
+If shares outstanding for the company are 258,555,555, shares outstanding in the model should appear as 258.556 (million shares) in the appropriate cell.